Gbolahan-Aziz/CI-CD-Templates/github-action/Azure/README.md

 - Docker (Containerization of the project)
 - Super Linter (Linting commits for common errors)
 - Azure App service (Azure Deployment)
-- Snow (Scanning and monitoring)

-The highlight of the CI-CD includes: